philogicae/rqbit-mcp/README.md

     -   `get_torrent_stats`: Get stats/status of a specific torrent.
     -   `pause_torrent`: Pause a torrent.
     -   `start_torrent`: Start a torrent.
-    -   `forget_torrent`: Remove a torrent from the list.
+    -   `forget_torrent`: Forget a torrent, keeping the files.
+    -   `delete_torrent`: Delete a torrent and its files.

 ## Setup